Gabrielcafens/expert-notes/README.md

 - This project was developed during the Rocketseat NLW Expert course.
 - The app is under constant development, with new features planned for the future.
-- We hope you enjoy using Expert Notes!
+- I hope you enjoy using Expert Notes!

 ## 8-Arm Coffee Machine